The Bankrate promise

 What to do when someone else’s tree damages your property

-According to the iii, a standard homeowners insurance policy should cover a tree that falls on your house, regardless of who owns the tree.
-The coverage applies to trees that fall due to wind, lightning or hail, and the policy should cover the structure of the home and the insured person’s belongings.
+A standard homeowners insurance policy should cover a tree that falls on your house, regardless of who owns the tree.

 In some cases, the insurance company may try to collect the money needed to cover the damage from the neighbor’s insurance company in a process called subrogation, which may also cover the deductible for the homeowner whose property was damaged.